amhtj/HSE-Master-Thesis-Code/model/README.md

-Implementation of the MFP model from Section 4.2 of our work
+Implementation of the VAE model from Section 4.2 of our work